jakehedlund/yasc/README.md

 1. Add buttons and event handlers as necessary.
 1. Set streaming source index or URI.
 1. Call StartPreview().
-1. The included example app (YascTestApp.sln) demonstrates nearly all the features and can function as a basic streaming app.
+1. The included example app (YascTestApp.sln) demonstrates nearly all the features and can function as a basic streaming/recording app.

 ## Motivation
 I could not for the life of me find a low-latency, self-contained, low-cost plugin/UserControl/ActiveX control that met all of my criteria.
 Every control I came across either was not low enough latency, couldn't handle h.264 via RTSP easily, or was out of budget.
 My criteria were:

-* **Critical:** Low-latency (150ms) or less glass-to-glass (use-case is a local RTSP stream for a tethered remote-controlled vehicle).
+* **Critical:** Low-latency (150ms or less glass-to-glass).
+Initial use-case is a local RTSP stream for a tethered remote-controlled vehicle.
 * Text overlays (graphical is a plus), updateable at 1Hz or better.
 * Handles RTSP at 720p or above.
 * Able to record to disk and grab frames (snapshot).
 * Works relatively easily in C# WinForms (existing app constraint).
-* Not outrageously expensive for something that may or may not work.
+* Not outrageously expensive for something that may or may not work (i.e. no demo available).
 * Decent framerate (30 fps ideal).

 Not being able to find something that met all these criteria (yes I tried ffmpeg and VLC libs - latency and flexibility were the main sticking points), I finally bit the bullet and learned GStreamer.
-After I learned enough to implement my desired functionality, I wrote the control which became yasc.
+After I learned enough to implement the desired functionality, I wrote the control which became yasc.

 Furthermore, I found the existing landscape around video previewing and rendering to be quite confusing and not at all well documented for newcomers like me.
-DirectShow is cumbersome (and not supported anymore, depending who you ask), ffmpeg is...interesting..., libvlc is slow....
-The primary goal of this project is to make the hard easy and complex simple to lower the barrier of entry for creative programmers looking for a simple solution.
+DirectShow is cumbersome (and not supported anymore, depending who you ask), ffmpeg is...interesting..., libvlc is slow and inflexible....
+The primary goal of this project is to make the hard easy and complex simple to lower the barrier of entry for creative programmers looking for a simple streaming solution.

 Windows 10 and WPF seems to be making moves in this domain, but most options I found didn't meet one or more of my critera above.
 In addition they were mostly black boxes without much room for extensibility.
 Hence, yet another streaming control enters the arena.